swarmnyc/fulton-android/README.md

 See [wiki/FultonApiClient](https://github.com/swarmnyc/fulton-android/wiki/FultonApiClient) for more detail.

 ### QueryParams
-QueryParams is the query parameters thats accepted by Fulton Server which gives you very flex way to query data.
+QueryParams are the query parameters that are accepted by Fulton-Server which provide you with a flexible way to query data.

-It has these 5 parts:
+It has 5 parts:
 - filter
 - sort
 - projection, to define whether columns should return or not